devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 Registrations in blocks before the **Activation Block Height** are automatically invalid and must not be used.

-*For examples in this draft specification, the number was set to **560000** in order to avoid negative identifiers.*

 Digits | Range | Expected availability
 --- | --- | ---
 3 | 100~999 | ~7 days